Minorities Intro

 There are many types of minorities in America.

-To illustrate, look at this group of coins.
+Look at this group of coins.

 If you were instructed to sort these coins into majority/minority coins, how would you do it?